ShpetimNishefci/IT--Remote-Service-Tools/README.md

 - Passwords are Encrypted.
 - Nothing i limited in this application.
 - Full Free.
+- Specally for Search Results
+- Specally for SysAdmin :)
 Installing
 ----------
 This application is Portable, just copy all the files in the same folder and make it run.